terryj28/rubber-band/README.md

-rubber-band is submodule of slingshot
+"rubber-band is a it's own module"